tensorflow/models/official/testing/end_to_end/README.md

 ## End-to-End Testing of Official Models

+**Note: This is so alpha, we had to wrap around and call it zeta.
+Consider yourself warned. **

 In order to facilitate performance and convergence testing of the official Model Garden models, we provide a set of scripts and tools that can:

 1. Spin up a Kubernetes cluster on Google Cloud Platform.